marcelbittrich/asteroidsGame/README.md

 - [x] Rendering of small asteroids
 - [x] Simple circle-shaped hit detection and debugging option
 - [x] Add bigger asteroids
+- [x] Add shots to split or destroy asteroids
+- [x] Separate calculation from framerate

 ## How to try it